-Drinking alcoholic beverages reduces the risk of developing thyroid cancer.
-In addition, the moderate consumption of alcohol leads to better health and greater longevity.
+Drinking alcoholic beverages reduces the chance of developing thyroid cancer.
+In addition, moderate alcohol drinking leads to better health and longer life.
 That’s in comparison to abstaining from alcohol or drinking abusively.

-How do beer, wine and distilled spirits compare regarding health and long life?
-There is no evidence that any particular form of alcoholic beverage confers greater health or longevity benefits than any other.
+How do beer, wine and distilled spirits compare for health and long life?
+No form of alcoholic beverage has greater health or longevity benefits than any other.

 IV.
 Resources on Thyroid Cancer

 Biersack.
 H., and Grunwald, F. Thyroid Cancer.
 NY: Springer, 2005.